cloudinary-training/cld-named-transformations/README.md

 ### Video Tutorial
 You can find a [video tutorial:](https://cloudinary.com/documentation/upload_programmatically_tutorial) in Cloudinary Documentation that covers Node.js setup and upload to your Cloudinary cloud.

-### Upload Presets Docs
+### Named Transformation Docs
-Additional information about upload presets from the docs [upload presets docs:](https://cloudinary.com/documentation/upload_presets)
+Additional information about named transformations from the docs [upload presets docs:](https://cloudinary.com/documentation/image_transformations#named_transformations)

 ## Asset Credits